GZHU-DVL/PFC-UNIT/README.md

 ## Training Find-grained Classifier of Find-grained Classification

 To pre-train the fine-grained classifiers, we create a new fine-grained classification dataset, termed FCKaggle.
-Our FC-Kaggle includes six domains (coarse-grained classes), which are [Cat](https://www.kaggle.com/datasets/denispotapov/cat-breeds-dataset-cleared) (67 fine-grained varieties)
-[17], Dog (120 fine-grained varieties) [18], Bird (500
-fine-grained varieties) [19], Car (19 fine-grained varieties) [20], Age stage (10 fine-grained varieties) [21], and Facial
-expression (7 fine-grained varieties) [22].
-Our created FCKaggle is utilized to pre-train six fine-grained classifiers, whose objective functions are as follows:
+Our FC-Kaggle includes six domains, which are Cat (67 fine-grained varieties), Dog (120 fine-grained varieties), Bird (500 fine-grained varieties) [19], Car (19 fine-grained varieties), Age stage (10 fine-grained varieties), and Facial expression (7 fine-grained varieties) [22].
+Our created FC-Kaggleis utilized to pre-train six fine-grained classifiers.
-We provide our pretrained model [dog_find_grained_classifier.pt](https://github.com/GZHU-DVL/PFC-UNIT/classification/).

 We provide a Jupyter notebook at `./classification/train_find_grained_classifiers.ipynb` to train the find-grained classifers.

 ## Acknowledgments